Facebook CEO Mark Zuckerberg is facing pressure to testify before U.S. lawmakers on the firm's cryptocurrency project Libra.

 According to a report from The Information on Friday, Sheryl Sandberg, chief operating officer of the social media giant, was invited to testify before the U.S. House of Representatives Financial Services Committee on Oct.
 29 concerning the new payment network.

 However, the body will not finalize the hearing until Zuckerberg also agrees to testify before January 2020, the news source claims.

-Announced in June, the crypto payments initiative is being developed by an independent non-profit association based in Switzerland.
+, the crypto payments initiative is being developed by an independent non-profit association based in Switzerland.

 Rep. Maxine Waters (D-Calif.), chair of the Financial Services Committee, has been one of the most vocal critics of Facebook’s payment network to date, calling on Facebook to shut down the project until further regulatory review.

 Earlier this week, The Verge published leaked audio transcripts from an internal Facebook meeting concerning Libra, among other company issues.
 In the dialogue, Zuckerberg said Libra continues to meet public scrutiny but is facing less resistance behind closed doors.